 Mike grew up in a small town in Massachusetts, where he was often found exploring the woods behind his house.
 His love of the outdoors led him to the University of Maine where he completed a B.Sc. in Fisheries and Wildlife.
 Following a six month stint at the University of Alaska, the allure of studying population dynamics drew him to UBC where he completed his M.Sc. at the Institute of Animal Resource Ecology.
 After working with Randall Peterman for four years at Simon Fraser University (SFU), Mike started his PSC career in 1992 as sockeye stock identification biologist and then becoming the Chief Biologist in 2002.
 Mike’s professional passion is fueled by empowering stakeholders with accurate and objective information needed to make decisions in a format that is accessible to all.
 When not at work, Mike enjoys all things related to fly fishing, cycling, cooking, guitar, and following his kids’ triathlon careers.

 Miki studied stress physiology and behaviour in juvenile salmon at the University of British Columbia, but has since been involved in a variety of projects ranging from nearshore habitat ecology and oil spill response planning to salmonid stock assessment and freshwater fish distribution mapping.
-She has been involved with the PSC’s Test Fishing Program every summer since 2010, and began assisting the Funds Program on a permanent part-time basis in September 2016.
+She has been involved with the PSC’s Test Fishing Program every summer since 2010, and began assisting the Funds Program in May of 2016.
+In June 2017, she joined the Stock Identification Group as the Salmon Data Technician and in-season Sampling Coordinator.
 Outside of work, Miki likes to bake and to play outside with her family.

 Information Technology Managerson@psc.org Ext 626